CS2103AUG2016-W14-C3/addressbook-level4/docs/UserGuide.md

 <!-- @@author A0141780J -->
 ## Features

-Taskle makes it elegantly simple to manage your tasks.
-All of its features require only a single line of command, making it a hassle-free experience to keep track of your tasks!
+Taskle makes managing your tasks both simple and elegant as all of its features can be accessed with a single line of command!

 > **Note that the following conventions are used for all command formats:**
 > * **`BOLDED`** words are parameters.